Haydz/haydz.github.io/_posts/2020-04-12-testingmonster.md

 ## FILE with data being used
-To give a practical application to this post, I have included a rudimenatary SSH auth log I found from the internet (googles).
+To give a practical application to this post, I have included a rudimentary SSH auth log I found from the internet (googles).
 I have repeated lines and changed data so it could be manipulated more.

 Find it below
 ![SSH auth Log](/images/sshinvalid.txt)